Lonne Elder III: Sounder and writing in Hollywood

+1970s

+When Elder arrived in Los Angeles to pursue his screenwriting career, he had already made a mark in TV writing an episode of N.Y.P.D. ("Deadly Circle of Violence"), notable for featuring Al Pacino's first on-screen acting credit.
+He worked extensively as a contracted studio screenwriter for major film companies such as Columbia Pictures, United Artists, and Paramount.

-Elder married actress Judyann Elder in 1969, and the two had a son, Christian.
-He moved the family to Los Angeles to pursue an already burgeoning career writing for television.
-His first motion picture assignment was adapting William H. Armstrong's novel Sounder into a screenplay to be directed by acclaimed director Martin Ritt.
+His first motion picture assignment was adapting William H. Armstrong's novel Sounder (1972) into a screenplay to be directed by acclaimed director Martin Ritt.
 The movie, a story about a poor family of Southern sharecroppers in the Great Depression, enjoyed instantaneous success.

 Pauline Kael, in her review of Sounder, wrote: "The director, Martin Ritt, working from a scrupulous, unsentimental script by Lonne Elder III, based on the William H. Armstrong novel, avoids charging up the scenes [...] the movie earns every emotion we feel.
 And I think it will move audiences – move them truly, that is – as few films ever have."
-The film garnered four nominations at the 45th Academy Awards including Best Adapted Screenplay.
-Elder was the first African-American male to receive this honor and went on to write the sequel.

-In the blaxploitation era, Elder scripted the most challenging example of the genre, a noir-infused crime melodrama called Melinda; it starred actors Calvin Lockhart and Rosalind Cash.